-Tier Description / Definition Tier 1 (Green) TSC are aimed at achieving the highest available recognition in credible, national or international Green Building Certification (GBC) schemes; OR TSC are aimed at specified proxies relevant to emissions intensity from energy usage/consumption in order to identify the level of Greenness in some Activities; It has been assessed that the measure of Energy Usage Intensity (EUI) demonstrates the most comprehensive measure for assessing Greenness of the Activities.
-Tier 2 (Amber T2) Activity supports a transition towards a Green pathway within a defined time frame; AND , , , a.
+Tier Description / Definition Tier 1 1.
+TSC are aimed at achieving the highest available recognition in credible, (Green) national or international Green Building Certification (GBC) schemes; OR 2.
+TSC are aimed at specified proxies relevant to emissions intensity from energy usage/consumption in order to identify the level of Greenness in some Activities; a.
+It has been assessed that the measure of Energy Usage Intensity (EUI) demonstrates the most comprehensive measure for assessing Greenness of the Activities.
+Tier 2 Activity supports a transition towards a Green pathway within a defined time frame; (Amber T2) AND a.
 Results in a contribution to the EO which is at least as good at the lowest carbon emitting technology currently that is technologically feasible for widespread use in ASEAN; OR b.
 Results in achieving the best reduction in EUI from a building construction and implementation plan.
-Tier 3 (Amber T3) TSC are presently not available for the Activity Tiers defined.
+Tier 3 TSC are presently not available for the Activity Tiers defined.
+(Amber T3)